vreddy9/zapi/README.md

 # Zuora Api Wrapper

 ## Install
-Install the latest version, many updates to come
+Make sure you install the latest version, many updates to are going to come out

 	gem install zapi